Methodology

 03Control mapping

-Mapping from evidence to SOC 2 Trust Services Criteria is deterministic — the same evidence set will always produce the same control mapping.
-There is no learned model making this connection; it is a hand-coded rule table updated as the API coverage expands.
+Mapping from evidence to SOC 2 Trust Services Criteria is deterministic.
+The same evidence set always produces the same control mapping.
+This mapping is implemented as hand-coded checks and rule tables that are updated as API coverage expands.

 Sources: IAM users, password policy, MFA status, credential report, KMS key policies